 A range of excess of loss reinsurance treaties (including catastrophe cover) are in place.
 In addition the Company purchases facultative cover on selected risks.

 Internal reinsurance

-As referred to in section A, the Company has significant reinsurance protection provided by the wider RSA Group.
+As referred to in section A, the Company has significant reinsurance protection provided by its immediate parent.
 The cover is mainly provided by two contracts: